WebFiori/docs/basic-usage.md

 }
 ```

 If navigated to `http://example.com/say-hi`, The output in the browser will be the string `Hi Visitor.
 Welcome to my website!`.
 This can be improved further.
 Instead of making the page says `Hi Visitor`, it is possible to make it say `Hi Ibrahim` or `Hi Jon`.
-Achiving this goal can be done by using variables when creating the route.
+Achieving this goal can be done by using variables when creating the route.
 A variable is a part of the path in the URL which can have any value.
 Its name is enclosed between two curly braces (e.g. `{user-name}`).
 The code for creating a route with a variable will be similar to the following:

 ``` php
 namespace app\ini\routes;